-Wyze Security Camera
+Wyze Security Camera Cost and Pricing

 Is it Wise To Get Wyze?
 Wyze’s Pricing, Packages, and More

-- Ultra-low price starting at only $20
+- Ultra-low price starting at only $36

 - Motion tagging and sound recognition

-- Integrates with Alexa for voice control
+- Integrates with Alexa and Google Assistant for voice control

 Our Favorite Wyze Camera Features

-Our favorite part about Wyze is the affordability of the cameras.
+Our favorite part of Wyze is the affordability of the cameras.
 Hands down, that’s what initially made these cameras stand out for us, but after taking a deeper look, we found so much more to love.

 - High-Quality Video: We quickly noticed how crisp our video was when we could clearly spot the etched glass details on the vase that sat on our coffee table.
-The clarity was thanks to the cameras’ 1080p HD video, which is the industry standard and the same video quality that comes with most of our picks for best security cameras.
+The clarity was thanks to the cameras’ 1080p HD video, which is the industry standard and the same video quality that comes with most of our picks for the best security cameras.

 - Infrared Night Video: Thanks to LED lights, we were able to see clear, black and white video even in the pitch black.
 While we don’t have kids ourselves, we recognized this feature could make for a great baby monitoring option.

-- Two-Way Audio: Two-way audio was one of our favorite features because it allowed us to have not only eyes on our home when we were away, but also ears.
+- Two-Way Audio: wo-way audio was one of our favorite features because it allowed us to have not only eyes on our home when we were away but also our ears.
 With two-way audio, we could use the built-in microphone and speaker to talk to anyone in our home regardless of our location, as long as we had an Internet connection and the Wyze app.
 For example, when one of our moms was visiting and we had to go to work, we were able to communicate with her via two-way audio.
 When we noticed her in the kitchen opening all the drawers trying to find the knives, we told her where they were, even though we weren’t home.
 Sorry for giving you a bit of a fright, Mom!

 A Snapshot of Wyze Camera Options

-|Wyze Cam V2||Wyze Cam Pan|
+|Wyze Cam V3||$35.98|

 You Should Know: The only cost for Wyze cameras is the upfront camera costs.
 There are no mandatory subscriptions or monthly fees.
 To get person detection and unlimited clip lengths, buy Cam Plus, which costs either $1.99 if you pay monthly or $14.99 if you pay yearly (for one camera, that is).